-- -source "<guest additions .ISO file to use>" Full path to an alternative VirtualBox Guest Additions .ISO file to use for the Guest Additions update. - -verbose Tells VBoxManage to be more verbose. - -wait-start Starts the regular updating process and waits until the actual Guest Additions update inside the guest was started.
-This can be necessary due to needed interaction with the guest OS during the installation phase.

-When omitting this flag VBoxManage will wait for the whole Guest Additions update to complete.
+- --source "<guest additions .ISO file to use>" Full path to an alternative VirtualBox Guest Additions .ISO file to use for the Guest Additions update. - --verbose Tells VBoxManage to be more verbose. - --wait-start Starts the regular updating process and waits until the actual Guest Additions update inside the guest was started.
+This can be necessary due to needed interaction with the guest OS during the installation phase. - When omitting this flag VBoxManage will wait for the whole Guest Additions update to complete. - [-- [<argument1s>] ... [<argumentNs>]] Optional command line arguments to use for the Guest Additions installer.
+Useful for retrofitting features which weren't installed before on the guest.